-The Tim Jones Community Achievement Award is awarded each year to a North Shore community member who has made outstanding contributions to the outdoors or sports community.
+The Tim Jones Community Achievement Award is awarded each year to a community member who has made an outstanding contribution to the North Shore community.
+For the 10th annual award, the region is extended to all of BC!
 This award is in memoriam of the late and great Tim Jones, paramedic and chief for over 24 years of North Shore Rescue.
-It represents Tim’s legacy and serves as a inspiration to the community to selflessly help others.
+It represents Tim’s legacy and serves as an inspiration to the community to selflessly help others.

-The nominees for this award must fulfill the following criteria:
+The nominees for this award must fulfil the following criteria:

 Submissions must include:

 For more information please contact Sieneke Toering: firstname.lastname@example.org